csduarte/FunPy/README.md

 # FunPy
-This project is all about working through Zed Shaw's Leard Python the Hard Way with a good friend.
+This project is all about working through Zed Shaw's Learn Python the Hard Way with a good friend.
 Feel free to submit the exercises yourself, so long as you follow the submission guidelines.
 I can't promise they will get reviewed, but I'll try!

 ## Submission Guidelines
 1. Users' work should be in a folder named after that user.
 Ex: /csduarte/ex1.py